A step-by-step easy tutorial on painting a realistic eye using acrylic paint for beginners

 Step 16: Paint dark outline around iris

-With your detailed brush and black, make a tiny outline around the entire circumference of the iris using very little pressure.
+With your detailed brush and a little bit of black, make a tiny outline around the entire circumference of the iris using very little pressure.

 Step 17: Step back and admire your work, Queen